riyasengar790/Calculator_using_Tkinter/README.md

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps:
 Fork the repository.
-Create a new branch (git checkout -b feature/improvement).
+Create a new branch .
 Make your changes.
-Commit your changes (git commit -am 'Add new feature').
+Commit your changes .
-Push to the branch (git push origin feature/improvement).
+Push to the branch .
 Create a new pull request.